freeCodeCamp/guide/src/pages/html/elements/b-tag/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+The B tag is used to make the text placed between the tags as Bold.
+Here is an example on how to use them.

+`<b>I am a Bold text </t>`

+##### Note:
+The text inside a B tag does not convey any importance it is just to make the text bold.
+To make text bold and convey some importance <strong> tag is used.
+You should not use B tag to make Heading bold rather use the Heading tags from <h1> till <h6>.